List of State Regulations and Amusement Safety Officials

 Austin, TX 78714

-Insurance Code, Article 21.60.
-Amusement Ride Safety Inspection & Insurance Act 28 TAC, Subchapter J. 5.9001-5.9014, Rules to implement the Amusement Ride Safety & Inspection Act.
-Effective January 1, 2000, regulation[s] require that “a person who operates an amusement ride must post signage where consumers can report an unsafe ride or defective ride or an operator who is operating a ride in an unsafe manner.
+The Amusement Ride Safety Inspection and Insurance Act is found in the Occupations Code, 2151 in lieu of the Insurance Code 21.60.
+Effective January 1, 2000, regulations require that a person who operates an amusement ride must post signage where consumers can report an unsafe ride or defective ride or an operator who is operating a ride in an unsafe manner.
 A contact person and number must be available for all amusement parks, fairs, carnivals, attractions at principal entrance.

 Insurance requirement is $100,000 per occurrence with $300,000 aggregate for Class A Rides and not less than $1 million per occurrence for Class B Amusement Rides.